scalefactory/sf-hiera-aws/README.md

 ```

 The value of `return` here is also the default, and so can be omitted.
 You can use any of the methods listed at http://docs.aws.amazon.com/sdkforruby/api/Aws/EC2/Instance.html to obtain other details from the Instance object.
 Calls to this key will return a list of hashes, each containing `instace_id`, `private_ip_address` and `private_dns_name` keys.

+Note that by default all EC2 instances will be returned, including stopped instances.
+To return only the running instances, add a filter as shown in this example.

 ### Example - EC2 nodes by tag, single item list